 He hears them all day and all night, sometimes he hears them in the walls, tapping and scratching to remind him that they are always there.

 He has twenty four hour surveillance, the multiple screens are the only thing that burn brightly on his tv screen.
-His sister won’t come see him anymore, she feels violated by the constant tracking of her movements.
+His sister won’t come see him anymore, she feels violated by the constant tracking of her every day movements.

 The corners of his house are littered with log books, the pages oozing with the comings and going’s of any human life in the neighbourhood.